FelipeDecome/podcastr_nlw/README.md

 -   [ ] Implements dark mode.
 -   [ ] Create a landing page.
--   [ ] Implements a new Card design without the members label.
+-   [ ] Implements a new Card design.
--   [ ] Remove members column in the Episodes table.

 ## Chores